hipay/hipay-docs/hipay-fullservice-sdk-ios/03-Generating-a-signature.md

     NSString *orderId = @"TEST_89897";

-    /* Assuming the server url takes the orderId as argument
+    /* Assuming that the server url takes the orderId as argument
      * and generates the signature after retrieving
      * the required data in database */